ammar1o/taylor-era-classifier-analysis/README.md

 ## Links
 - Source files: [Jake Thompson's original taylor repo](https://github.com/wjakethompson/taylor/tree/main)
 - More details on methodology and results: [the Linkedin article](LINK)

+ ## VARIABLES
+- Track name: the name of the song — Nominal
+- Artist: the song's artist (usually Taylor) — Nominal
+- Featuring: if a song features another artist, this is their name.
+If not, "N/A" — Nominal
+- Mode: whether the song is major (1) or minor (0) (happy or sad) — Binary
+- Time Signature: the song's time signature.
+More specifically, the number of beats in a bar (usually 3 or 4) — Numeric
+- Duration (ms): How long the song is in milliseconds — Discrete
+- Explicit: whether the song contains expletives — Binary
+- Key name: the name of the song's key — Nominal
+- Mode name: the name of the song's mode — Nominal
+- Key mode: a combination of "key name" and "mode name" — Nominal
+- Speechiness: how much talking is in the song — Numeric
+- Liveliness: how likely the track was recorded with a live audience — Continuous

+These features come from the SongStat API (as outlined in the repo's website):

+- **Danceability**: dance suitability scoring — Continuous
+- **Energy**: perceived energy from 0 to 1, combining volume, timbre, onset rate, and general entropy — Continuous
+- **Key**: the song's tonal center (C, C#, D, etc.) — Nominal
+- **Loudness**: overall loudness and dynamic range, normalized across the composition — Continuous
+- **Acousticness**: measures the presence of acoustic vs electronic elements.
+Higher values indicate more acoustic instruments — Numeric
+- **Instrumentalness**: predicts the presence of vocals.
+0.0 indicates vocal content, while 1.0 suggests a purely instrumental track — Continuous
+- **Valence**: musical positiveness measurement from 0.0 (sad) to 1.0 (happy).
+Considers key, mode, and timbre. — Continuous
+- **Tempo**: Precise beats per minute detection with typical range 20-250 BPM — Numeric